kaiju/nixos-image-gcloud-example/README.md

 # NixOS Image Building for Google Cloud Compute Engine

+The only thing better than having declarative configuration management as a first class feature of your OS is leveraging it to build deployable images from your system configuration.
+No more hacking together Ansible and Packer or shoving overwrought shell scripts into cloud-init!

-NixOS provides several modules that can be used to build images from system configurations.
-The `google-compute` image builder can be used to build images for Google Cloud Compute Engine.
+NixOS provides [modules](https://github.com/NixOS/nixpkgs/blob/master/nixos/modules/image/images.nix) that can be used to build a variety of images.
+In this example we'll use the [`google-compute`](https://github.com/NixOS/nixpkgs/blob/master/nixos/modules/virtualisation/google-compute-image.nix) module to build an image suitable for deploying on Google Cloud.

 ## Building